-Caroline Mackenzie is a British based sculpture artist, graduated from the Royal College of Art in 2016.
+Caroline Mackenzie is a British sculpture artist, graduated from the Royal College of Art in 2016.

 Her theatrical artistic practice, which includes sculpture, installation, moving image & sound explores the conceptual aesthetic of suspension.
 This is investigated through a physical play with gravity, as well as the metaphorical notion of creating a suspended disbelief within her audience.

-Some of the objects take on a live performative presence, bringing about a sense of escapism, sitting in-between fact (science) and fiction (cinema).
+Some of the objects take on a live performative presence, sitting in-between fact (science) and fiction (cinema).
 Physics makes way for trickery, as these otherworldly objects are often recognisable from the language of product design or derived from film or theatre sets.
-The work manifests as contained ephemeral environments where the audience, taking on the role of the actor, activates the work.
+The work manifests as contained ephemeral environments where the audience activates the work.

 2014-2016 - Royal College of Art, London.
 MA Sculpture

 2004-2007 - Central Saint Martins College, London.
 BA Fine Art

 2003-2004 - Kingston University, Surrey.
 Foundation Studies in Art & Design